antonpichka/library_architecture_mvvm_modify/package/README.md

 ##### Rules

 - If complex logic is needed, then inside a certain model we create model catalogs with the prefix of a certain model 'ModelRRNamed':
-- - Example:
-- - - Matches:
+- - Matches:
-- - - - MatchesRRDebut
+- - - MatchesRRDebut
-- - - - MatchesRRMiddlegame
+- - - MatchesRRMiddlegame
-- - - - MatchesRREndgame
+- - - MatchesRREndgame
 - Inheritance classes:
 - - Names of inherited classes:
 - - - ModelNumber:
-- - - - Model - The name of the model itself.
-Example: 'User', 'Movie', etc...
+- - - - Model - The name of the model itself:
+- - - - - User, Movie, etc...
+- - - - Number:
-- - - - Number - 'First','Second','Third', etc...
+- - - - - First, Second, Third, etc...
 - - Inheritance goes along one branch:
 - - - User -> UserFirst -> UserSecond -> UserThird
 - - When inheriting, we also inherit:
-- - - 'ListModel'
+- - - ListModel
-- - - 'ModelWrapper'
+- - - ModelWrapper
-- - - 'ListModelWrapper'
+- - - ListModelWrapper
-- - - 'ModelWrapperRepository'
+- - - ModelWrapperRepository
 - Methods names:
 - - Get:
 - - - get(Named)(WhereNamed)[FromNamed][ParameterNamed]: